Your Whole Body Needs You to Treat Your Sleep Apnea

 Polycystic ovary disease relates to the higher insulin resistance in women with untreated OSA.2

-Middle-aged adults with OSA risk developing acromegaly, a condition of too much growth hormone in the bloodstream.
+Middle-aged adults with OSA risk developing acromegaly.
+This is a condition of too much growth hormone in the bloodstream.
 It causes excessive growth in the soft tissues in the upper airway.3

 The body’s fluids naturally redistribute across the body while you lie down to sleep.
-Chronic edema (swelling) may occur due to chemical imbalances related to OSA.4 This leads to edema.
+Chronic edema (swelling) may occur due to chemical imbalances related to OSA.
 Meanwhile, too much fluid plumps the soft tissues in the neck, causing the mechanical collapse of the airway (apneas).
-It’s a vicious cycle perpetuated by untreated OSA.
+It’s a vicious cycle perpetuated by untreated OSA.4

 Finally, hypothyroidism is linked to OSA.5

-Hypoxia during sleep can damage certain brain structures, leading to the same short-term memory loss and daytime confusion that plagues chronic alcoholics and those with Alzheimer’s disease.6
+Hypoxia during sleep can damage certain brain structures.
+This leads to the same short-term memory loss and daytime confusion that plagues chronic alcoholics and those with Alzheimer’s disease.6

 Emotional imbalances persist as an OSA side effect.
 Irritability, secondary depression and the worsening of preexisting mood disorders commonly result from untreated OSA.

-Smokers with OSA may have chronic obstructive pulmonary disease (COPD), a disease merging emphysema with chronic bronchitis.
+Smokers with OSA may have chronic obstructive pulmonary disease (COPD).
+COPD merges emphysema with chronic bronchitis.
 It’s made much worse by untreated OSA.7

 Pulmonary hypertension describes hypoxia which impacts heart functions related to pumping blood in a stress response to low levels of blood oxygen.